Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: Conclusions and Outlook

 However, as publication habits change to include ever more data and code, also the question arises whether reviewing processes need to adapt.
 Does the reviewer of the future need to rate the interpretability of supplied data and ensure that future, competitive approaches can be readily and fairly evaluated?
+Will there be scientifically peer-reviewed publications of data, without accompanying paper and with only the necessary data usage information and processing code, for which citations will count toward key performance indicators for scientific careers?
 Many more questions of this kind will accompany the future of publication habits in mechanics, dynamics, and engineering design.